brob92993/BudgetTracker/README.md

   To install necessary dependencies, run the following command: "npm i".

-  To run the server in the CLI: "node server.js".
+  To seed the database in the CLI run the following command: "npm run seed"

   ## Usage